Analysis of CRASH Event Data recorder data with video (CRASHED)

 An increased understanding of the causes of crashes will promote better road safety (fewer deaths and injuries in traffic) and help to develop more targeted and optimized measures (e.g. active safety) for future fleet.
 This increased understanding will also enhance the opportunities for developing better driver models to be used for the assessment of various road safety measures.
 Written results of the project will be mainly scientific publications.

 Data from commercially collected event-driven data with video has been identified as a good basis for deeper understanding of the mechanisms behind crashes.
 Such data will be analyzed in the project, both quantitatively and qualitatively.
 A key element of the project is to understand how such data should be reduced (e.g. from video coding) for scientific analysis.
 The project also intends to expand the use of other sources of naturalistic data, such SHRP2 data in the US, and compare this data with commercially collected data.
 The project will include some preliminary modeling.

-Senior forskare vid SAFER - Vehicle and Traffic Safety Centre
+Senior forskare vid SAFER, The Vehicle and Traffic Safety Centre

 Forskarassistent vid Chalmers, Mechanics and Maritime Sciences, Vehicle Safety, Accident Prevention

 Funding Chalmers participation during 2015–2016 with 850,000.00 SEK